lgarrison/chile2014-group3/README.md

   - dr_rms = rms in the position (not very useful)

 ASSUMPTIONS AND NOTES
-  1. Data  is saved as a file named 'Variables_var'; in the same directory as  script.
+  1. Data saved as a file named 'Variables_var' & is in the same directory as  script.
-  2. Radius is 5 arcseconds
+  2. Radius is 2 arcseconds
   3. Number of objects returned per inputted object is less than/equal to 15
   4. There are a lot of warnings that are outputted, but this is okay.
 Modify code to suppress if it's annoying enough.
+  5. The code can be very slow (and particularly NED)!
+Consider working on one database at a time (lines 115-116).

 OUTPUT